dodokek/BinaryTranslator/README.md

 ## Conclusion

-*Just in time compilation* - an essential part in many projects.
-Despite that I implemented only a small part of real JIT, I aquired useful skills.
-I get a vast amount of knowledge about CPU architecture and x86-64 commands structure.
-All this journey... was... pretty good.
+I learned a lot about Binary translators, IR and x86-64 architecture.
+In future I want to improve IR, so it will have real CFG.
+A lot of new optimizations might be done with the help of it.

+<br> <br> All this journey from simple Quadratic equation to Binary translator was... pretty good.

 ## Useful links